mieweb/docs/content/functions/system-administration/data-migration/fee-schedule-import-tool.md

 * File format: Data file shall be formatted in Comma Separated Values (CSV).
 * The first row of the file shall contain column header information.
-* Each subsequent row shall represent an fee schedule.
+* Each subsequent row shall represent a fee schedule.

 ## Column Definition

-The fee schedule column definition shall contain all columns listed below regardless if their is a value or not.
+The fee schedule column definition shall contain all columns listed below regardless if there is a value or not.

 * R = Required
 * O = Optional